geodynamics/aspect/contrib/world_builder/doc/sphinx/user_manual/basic_starter_tutorial/12_subducting_plate_temperatures.md

 Subducting plate temperatures
 =============================

-Before exploring the segments more, let's briefly discuss temperature model for the subducting plates.
+Before exploring the segments more, let's briefly discuss temperature models for the subducting plates.
 The temperature structure of a slab can be quite complicated.

-A model which was often used is a temperature structure from or based on the McKenzie temperature structure {cite:p}`McKenzie_1970`.
-In the world builder this is implemented as the subducting plate temperature model called the `plate model` {cite:t}`turcotte_schubert_2014`.
-If you want to use this, you will need to provide a reference density and a plate velocity like so:
+A model which was often used as a temperature structure is from or based on the McKenzie temperature structure {cite:p}`McKenzie_1970`.
+In the World Builder this is implemented as the subducting plate temperature model called the `plate model` ({cite:t}`turcotte_schubert_2014`).
+If you want to use this, you will need to provide a reference density and a plate velocity like:
 ```{code-block} json
 ---
 lineno-start: 1